 Puppy vaccinations: answering your questions

-You’ve recently brought home your new puppy and naturally have a few questions about the various vaccinations they’ll need.
+You’ve recently brought home your new puppy and naturally have a few questions about the vaccinations they’ll need.

 Vaccinating your puppy is a fundamental aspect of keeping them safe and healthy.